Mkid095/Mkid095/README.md

   **"Technology should empower people, not complicate their lives"**

-  Built with ❤️ by Kennedy Mwangi | Next Mavens
+  Built by Kennedy Mwangi | Next Mavens

 </div>